benny2744/Classroom_Participation_Tracker_V2/README.md

 #### 5. Presentation Mode
 - Use `/teacher/room/[roomCode]/presentation` for classroom display
 - Shows full student roster with current points
+- **Student List Ordering**: Toggle button to switch between "By Points" (default) and "A-Z" alphabetical sorting
 - **Direct Point Controls**: Use +/- buttons next to each student for instant point adjustments
 - **Bulk Point Operations**: Use the buttons at top of approval queue to add/subtract 1 point from all students
+- **Clear Queue**: Button to reject all pending participations at once (with confirmation dialog)
+- **Point Request Toggle**: Enable/disable point submissions for the room (hand raising always works)
 - Fixed approval queue remains accessible on the side
 - Optimized for screen sharing and projection